When we purchased this house 2 years ago, it was in dated disrepair, and we still have quite a bit to go, but, oh, the progress we’ve made so far!

 I have it styled nicely with my DIY wall art.

 These set of boxes from Ikea fill a corner nicely.
-The printed box was found under my mother's stairs ~ an old shirt box with vintage newpaper print.
+I found the printed box under my mother’s stairs ~ an old shirt box with vintage newpaper print.
 I love it!